RascalSoftware/RAT/docs/source/resolutionsClass.rst

 =================

 Resolutions are defined in a two stage process.
 Firstly, actual fitted parameters are defined.
 These are held in a 'Parameter Class' table (referring to data type).
-Then,these are grouped into the resolutions themselves using a multi-type table.
+Then, these are grouped into the resolutions themselves using a multi-type table.
 Then the resolution parameters can be used to either define resolution as constant, data, or a function.

 The constructor is called with the parameters and resolutions as input.
 The parameters are stored in the resolPars table whereas the resolutions are stored in